alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 :::

-In the plugin you have to configure your user's abilities.
-Most of my cases I was parsing JWT token of the user and get all the roles, based on the roles I was configuring abilities.
-So, this part depends on your `Authentication` approach.
+In the plugin, you configure your user's abilities.
+In most cases, I parse the user's JWT token to get all roles and configure abilities accordingly.
+This part depends on your authentication approach.

 ## Composable

+Next, we create a composable to make using CASL easier throughout the app:

 :::code-group